What has changed?

 You can use the currency in your Microsoft account to sign up for an Xbox Music Pass on Xbox One or in the Xbox Music app on a Windows 8.1 tablet or PC.
 For additional information on using Xbox Music, please visit Xbox Music.
 Dates and availability of music for purchase varies by device and region.
 See regional availability grid below.

-Can I buy or rent movies and TV shows with the currency in my Microsoft account?
+Can I buy or rent films and TV shows with the currency in my Microsoft account?

-You can purchase or rent the latest movies and TV shows through the Xbox Video app, available now on your Xbox One, Xbox 360, a Windows 8.1 tablet or PC, a Windows Phone 8, or at XboxVideo.com.
+You can purchase or rent the latest movies and TV shows through the Xbox Video app, available now on your Xbox One, Xbox 360, a Windows 8.1 tablet or PC, a Windows Phone 8 or at XboxVideo.com.
 For additional information, please visit Xbox Video.
-Dates and availability of movies and TV shows varies by device and region.
+Dates and availability of films and TV shows varies by device and region.
 See regional availability grid below.

-Can I still purchase movies, TV shows, and music on Zune?
+Can I still purchase movies, TV programmes and music on Zune?